aartzz/xdAnswers/README.md

     ```bash
     git clone https://github.com/aartzz/xdAnswers.git
     ```
-2. Rename manifest._[your browser]_.json to manifest.json
+2. Run ``node scripts/build-manifest.js``
-3. Follow the "Load unpacked" instructions for your browser (Chrome or the "Temporary Add-on" method for Firefox) as described above, but select the source code folder you just cloned/downloaded.
+3. Follow the "Load unpacked" instructions for your browser (Chrome or the "Temporary Add-on" method for Firefox)

 ## 💡 How to Use